 I explain that finals are the next day and Jack is running a study group for all of us to prepare.
-I confess my planned insurrection for Religion class by failing the final – a new low for Teen Jesus.
+I confess my planned protest of the Religion class by failing the final – a new low for Teen Jesus.

 “Don’t mention him to Dr Marier.
-It’s still a touchy subject.”
+It is a touchy subject.”

-“How’s it going on the boys’ preparations for the Christmas party?”
+“How’s it going with the boys’ preparations for the Christmas party?”